View schedule of orientation sessions

 Participation in an Innovative Media 3D printer orientation session offered by an Innovative Media staff member is required before using the 3D printer independently.

 Only after you have met with us for training (group orientation or individual training) and feel confident enough to use the 3D printers independently, will we add you to an authorized user list.
 As an authorized user, you may use the 3D printer independently.
 However, please do not hesitate to ask questions and seek further assistance from IM staff at any time.

 Only authorized (trained) users may schedule printer time on the reservation system.
 You must be trained on a particular machine before you can reserve that machine.
-Once you are an authorized user, you can sign up for time on an available printer by reserving the 3D Scanning-Printing station on our workstation and room reservations page.
+Once you are an authorized user, you can sign up for time on an available printer by reserving the 3D printer on our reservations calendar.
 Be sure to sign it out for the full length of time it will take to print your object, plus add a little bit of time in case of any snags.
-You can check your file on the MakerBot Desktop software for the MakerBot printer; on Cura for the Ultimaker 2; on Cura for the Lulzbot TAZ 5; or on PreForm for the Formlabs Form 2 to determine length of print time.

 We encourage you to consult with an Innovative Media staff member for assistance with your first 3D print.
 The purpose of this initial printing meeting is to give you an opportunity to review procedures, ask questions, perform the calibration, and become comfortable operating the 3D printer.